Risk and Insurance Management Society

 The Risk and Insurance Management Society, Inc. (RIMS) is a professional association dedicated to advancing the practice of risk management.
-It was founded in 1950, and is headquartered in Manhattan.
+It was founded in 1950, and is headquartered in Manhattan, New York City, United States.
 It publishes the industry-focused Risk Management magazine.

 RIMS represents more than 3,500 industrial, service, nonprofit, charitable and governmental entities.
-The Society serves more than 10,000 risk management professionals around the world.
+The society serves more than 10,000 risk management professionals around the world.
 There are 79 chapters across the United States, Canada, Mexico, Japan, Australasia and New Zealand.

 The Risk Maturity Model is an online assessment tool for enterprise risk management (ERM).
-Developed in 2006 by LogicManager, it has been recognized as a best practice framework by several National Organizations.
+Developed in 2006 by LogicManager, it has been recognized as a best practice framework by several national organizations.
 Over 2,000 corporates and organizations have baselined their ERM maturity with the Risk Maturity Model.